Major Exploration

 How do I explore a major?

-Choosing your major is an important moment in your academic career.
-Whether you are an exploring student or you have changed your major several times, it is important to explore the many opportunities that are available to you.
-The more exploration you do, the more informed you will be when you declare a realistic major.
+Choosing your major is an essential moment in your academic career.
+Whether you are an exploring student or have changed your major several times, it is crucial to explore the many opportunities available.
+The more you explore, the more informed you will be when you declare a major that is the right fit for you.

 Below are some resources that can assist you through this process.